More than 40,000 spectators packed Allianz Stadium this week as Wrexham AFC took on Sydney FC during the club's 2025 Tour Down Under.

 In 2023, the team was promoted back to the EFL Championship, the second tier of the English football league.

-The team has also met with hundreds of fans during its visit, signing autographs and posing for photographs.
+While in Sydney, the also met with hundreds of fans, signing autographs and posing for photographs.

 Minister for Jobs and Tourism Steve Kamper said: “Wrexham AFC's decision to bring their pre-season tour to Sydney is a massive win for NSW.